 - Is CPCS responsible for all court cases where the client is indigent?

-No. Please click on the following link for information regarding our scope of legal services:
+No. Please read chapter 1 of our Assigned Counsel Manual for information regarding our scope of legal services:

 - Once I am approved and certified to accept cases, how will I know when the court issues an assignment?